GrASPE: Graph based Multimodal Fusion for Robot Navigation in Unstructured Outdoor Environments: Our Algorithm: GrASPE

-To estimate the availability of useful features in the image, we calculate the number of corner features $n_{c}$ in the input image $I_{t}^{rgb}$ using FAST(Features from Accelerated Segment Test) algorithm proposed in \cite{fast, fast2}.
+To estimate the availability of useful features in the image, we calculate the number of corner features $n_{c}$ in the input image $I_{t}^{rgb}$ using FAST (Features from Accelerated Segment Test) algorithm \cite{fast, fast2}.
+These corner features are fast to compute and inherently reflect the non-blurriness and well-lit condition, therefore a good measure of the image's reliability.
 We consider the image is feature rich if the $n_c$ is higher than a threshold.
 Hence, $r_{corners} = \frac{n_c}{(w \times h)}$.
 Here, $w$ and $h$ are the height and width of the input RGB image.
 The final image reliability measure is obtained as a normalized scalar value $r_{img} \in [0,1]$ using the weighted sum of $r_{bright}$ and $r_{corners}$ :

 \invis{WHY DO YOU USE THIS FORMULA}